Tum4ik/stinim-gen/README.md

 # IIGen
 Interface and implementation generator for .NET types.

+This library is useful in case you want to have possibilities to mock static classes, classes without interfaces and structs in your tests.

 ### Limitations
 The types without default constructor are not supported yet.